 In this example, an administrator of a Perforce server at oak:1234 is retrieving a file from a remote server at pine:1818.

-P4PORT=oak:1234 p4 integ //from-pine/file.c //depot/codedrops/file.c integration, your developers can access copies of the files from the local depot into which the files were integrated.
+P4PORT=oak:1234 p4 integ //from-pine/file.c //depot/codedrops/file.c

 Although it is possible to permit individual developers to sync files from remote depots into their client workspaces, this is generally an inefficient use of resources.